 Trelegy Ellipta is indicated for maintenance treatment to prevent and relieve symptoms associated with moderate to severe chronic obstructive pulmonary disease (COPD) in patients who are not adequately treated by a combination of an inhaled corticosteroid and a long-acting $\beta$ 2-agonist or a combination of a long-acting $\beta$ 2-agonist and a long-acting muscarinic antagonist (see Clinical Studies).

 Dosage and Administration

 Pharmaceutical form: Inhalation powder, pre-dispensed

 Posology

-Trelegy Ellipta is for oral inhalation only.
+Administer 1 actuation of Trelegy Ellipta once daily by oral inhalation.

-After inhalation, the patient should rinse their mouth with water without swallowing.
+After inhalation, rinse the mouth with water without swallowing to help reduce the risk of oropharyngeal candidiasis.